 Not necessarily!
 As a professional development program, Young Voices welcomes applications from writers under 35 from all levels of experience.
 It is not a requirement for an applicant to have been published to apply.
-That said, one requirement of our application process is that an applicant submit some sort of writing sample; it could be an essay for class, homework assignment, personal blog post — anything!
+That said, one requirement of our application process is that an applicant submit an unpublished op-ed draft (500-800 words).
 We just want to gauge where you’re starting from and if/how we can help.

-What is Young Voices UK?
+What are Young Voices UK, EU and France?
 Can applicants based outside the United States apply?

-Young Voices UK is a recently launched cohort of the Contributor Program focused on students and young professionals in the United Kingdom.
-Accepted UK Contributors participate in the onboarding trainings like everyone else but will have their articles pitched by our Programs Associate Jason Reed, who is based in the UK.
-Specific questions about our UK cohort can be directed to him via email at firstname.lastname@example.org.
+Young Voices UK launched in January 2021.
+It is a subset of the Contributor Program focused on students and young professionals in the United Kingdom.
+Since then, Young Voices has accepted contributors from a wide range of countries around the world.
+Accepted international contributors participate in the onboarding Zoom trainings like everyone else but will have their articles pitched by staff based in the relevant country.
+Separately, Young Voices launched a new France project in 2022, which then developed into our EU fellowship.

-Applicants from anywhere in the world are also welcome to apply to the Contributor Program.
-However, it is important to note that Young Voices is a US and UK-based operation, so our strongest media partners are American outlets.
-Thus, a non-American/British applicants should have a strong interest in writing about policy areas and getting published in the US or UK.
-For those with little knowledge or interested in the US or UK, we encourage you to look for other opportunities outside of Young Voices such as Students For Liberty’s Speak Freely and African Liberty projects.
+Applicants from anywhere in the world are welcome to apply to the Contributor Program.
+However, it is important to note that Young Voices is a US and UK-based operation with limited activities in other countries, so our strongest media partners are outlets in those countries.
+Thus, a non-American/British applicant should have a strong interest in writing about policy areas and getting published in the US or UK.
+For those with little knowledge or interest in those countries, we encourage you to look for other opportunities outside of Young Voices such as Students For Liberty’s Speak Freely and African Liberty projects.

 How can Young Voices get me on TV?